MichaIng/DietPi-Docs/docs/dietpi_tools.md

 : Configure various system settings, from display / audio / network to _auto start_ options.

 : ![DietPi-Config screenshot](assets/images/dietpi-config.jpg)

+: **Display Settings**

+    - Set your screen resolution, or go headless to save additional resources
+    - Control your GPU memory splits
+    - Enable/disable the RPi camera

+: **Audio Options**

+    - Change soundcards with ease (eg: HiFiBerry / Odroid HiFi shield)

+: **Performance Options**

+    - Overclock your system with a vast selection of overclocking profiles for your device
+    - Change the CPU governor and tweak your ARM temperature limits

+: **Advanced Settings**

+    - Configure Swapfile size
+    - Update device firmware
+    - Toggle serial console
+    - Toggle bluetooth

+: **Security Options**

+    - Change password and hostname

+: **Regional / Language Options**

+    - Set timezone, locale and keyboard options.
+Everything you'll need to make it feel like home

+: **Networking Options: Adapters**

+    - Scan and connect to your Wifi router with ease
+    - Change to a static IP address on your network
+    - Configure your proxy settings
+    - Test internet connection
+    - Toggle IPv6 support

+: **Networking Options: NAS/Misc**

+    - Samba client utility allows you to quickly and easily connect to Windows Shares
+    - FTP client utility allows you to quickly and easily connect to FTP servers as a filesystem mount
+    - NoIp client utility.
+Allows you to quickly and easily setup your website address for your Pi, using a NoIp account

+: **AutoBoot Options**

+    - Quickly and easily change what software runs after boot.
+Kodi, Desktop, console and many more

+: **Tools**

+    - Filesystem and memory benchmarks
+    - CPU/IO/RAM/DISK Stress tests

 `dietpi-drive_manager` {: #dietpi-drive_manager }